Why did file sharing drive so much startup innovation? – TechCrunch

 Dutt would leave Internap to start Grafana, an open-source data visualization vendor that has raised over $75 million to date.
 Voxel COO Zachary Smith went on to found bare metal cloud provider, Packet, in 2013, which he ran as CEO until the company was acquired by Equinix in March 2020 for $335 million.
 Meanwhile, Justin Biegel, who spent time at Voxel in operations, has raised nearly $62 million for his startup Kentik.
 And of course, NS1 was birthed from the same alumni network.

 What’s interesting to me with these two companies (and some others in our set of stories) is how often founders worked on other problems before starting the companies that would make them famous.
-They learned the trade, built networks of hyper-intelligent present and future colleagues, understood business development and growth, and started to create a flywheel of innovation amidst their friends.
+They learned the trade, built networks of hyperintelligent present and future colleagues, understood business development and growth, and started to create a flywheel of innovation amidst their friends.
 They also got a taste of an exit without really getting the whole meal, if you will.

 In particular with file sharing, what’s interesting is the rebellious and democratic ethos that came with that world back at the turn of the millennium.
 To work in file sharing in that era meant fighting the big music labels, overturning the economics of entire industries, and breaking down barriers to allow the internet economy to flourish.
 It attracted a weird bunch of folks — the exact kind of weirdness that happens to make good startup founders, apparently.
 It echos one of the key arguments of Fred Turner’s book, “From Counterculture to Cyberculture.”

-Which begs the question then: what are the “file sharing” markets today that these sorts of individuals congregate around?
-One that seems obvious to me is blockchain, which has precisely that balance of rebelliousness, democratization, and technical excellence (well, at least some of the time!)
+Which begs the question then: What are the “file-sharing” markets today that these sorts of individuals congregate around?
+One that seems obvious to me is blockchain, which has precisely that balance of rebelliousness, democratization and technical excellence.
+(Well, at least some of the time!)
 And then there are the modern-day “pirates” today such as Alexandra Elbakyan who invented and has operated Sci-Hub to make the world’s research and knowledge democratized.

-It’s maybe not the current batch of companies that we see which will become the next extraordinary unicorns.
+It’s maybe not the current batch of companies that we see that will become the next extraordinary unicorns.
 But watch the people who show up in the interesting places — because their next projects often seem to hit gold.